 Genomics & Bioinformatics

-My work focuses on studying genome evolution in model organisms using bioinformatics approaches.
+My research focuses on studying genome evolution and organisation using model organisms and bioinformatics approaches.

 I use high throughput analysis of genomic data, the development of visualisation and analysis platforms (e.g. the widely used Yeast Gene Order Browser (YGOB) tool) and both genome sequencing and transcriptomics to examine various aspects of the evolution of chromosome structure, gene order relationships and mating.